ultraleap/UnityPlugin/docs/content/600-Deprecated-Modules.md

 - [Graphic Renderer 0.1.3][graphic-renderer]

-  The Graphic Renderer was deprecated in 4.6.0 because its primary function (drawcall batching) is not necessary on desktop-class GPUs (our primary supported platform), and Unity updates since its initial release have incrementally subsumed or broken underlying functionality.
+  The Graphic Renderer was deprecated in 4.6.0 because its primary function (draw-call batching) is not necessary on desktop-class GPUs, which is currently our primary supported platform.
+Additionally, other tools for mobile UI optimization have matured since its inception, and Unity updates since its initial release have incrementally subsumed or broken its underlying functionality.

 [graphic-renderer]: https://developer.leapmotion.com/releases/graphic-renderer-013 "(Deprecated) Graphic Renderer"